jillesvangurp/www.jillesvangurp.com/_posts/2008-10-17-openid-study-at-google.md

 The user will enter whatever seems right and the server will make a best effort to authenticate with whatever the user provides.
 Then the server checks the following rules (using AJAX of course) against the address/username

-- address/username known, not an IDP -&gt; ask for the password
+- address/username known, not an IDP -> ask for the password
-- address//username known &amp; an IDP -&gt; redirect to IDP.
+- address//username known & an IDP -> redirect to IDP.
 Let user choose username optionally when returning to the site so the user can login with either short login name or IDP identifier.
-- not known &amp; an IDP -&gt; redirect to IDP, on return create an account on the fly with info IDP provides
+- not known & an IDP -> redirect to IDP, on return create an account on the fly with info IDP provides
-- not known, not an IDP -&gt; show create account form, let user pick a  username if email address was entered.
+- not known, not an IDP -> show create account form, let user pick a  username if email address was entered.
 Optionally, point out how to sign up with an OpenID provider and of course allow login with a different ID.

 This is as simple as it gets.
 Basically, the only problem is the user entering a username that is in use by somebody else.
 A password field will show and login will fail.